 The most current, and easiest place to find fees is at the TABC website.
 These may vary year-by-year, so it is essential to make sure you are looking at a current fee calendar.
 Below, though, we will break down a few examples of which licenses or permits most likely apply to which types of businesses.
 Remember that if you are unsure of the type of liquor license in Texas you will need, Monshaugen & Van Huff, P.C. can help you navigate your options.

 Remember that the below are not all of the TABC Licenses and Permits available, but rather are examples of types of liquor licenses your business may need.
-For example, if you will need to transport alcohol you will need to ensure that the license or permit covers that aspect, or you may need an importer’s license if you are brining in alcohol from out of state.
+For example, if you will need to transport alcohol you will need to ensure that the license or permit covers that aspect, or you may need an importer’s license if you are bringing in alcohol from out of state.
 Remember to follow all applicable liquor laws no matter what license you hold.

 Restaurants and Bars